 You might have noticed that this mechanism also models war as absolute: once it begins, it is fought to the end without any possibility to re-negotiate terms.
 We can modify the model to accommodate the notion of ideal war as follows.
 Suppose that when actors negotiate and choose whether to fight, fighting does not result in an absolute war but in a military engagement that might end in stalemate.
 If that stalemate occurs, they get to negotiate and choose whether to fight again.
 If they choose not to fight, they enjoy the peaceful distribution of the benefit for one encounter, which also allows them to consolidate whatever gains they have made.
 The actors can then renegotiate the terms in their next encounter or fight another battle.
 To introduce a commitment problem, suppose that peaceful consolidation permanently shifts power in favor of one of the actors but that it takes some time to achieve.
 This means that when actors decide whether to allow peace to happen, one of them has to worry that the opponent would use the peace to gain a military advantage, which will then be used to extract more concessions.
-The process continues indefinitely: bargaining can be interrupted by occasional bouts of fighting.11 without resorting to force.
+The process continues indefinitely: bargaining can be interrupted by occasional bouts of fighting.

+Fighting a battle has two effects: (a) it gives both actors an opportunity to reach a decisive military victory and enjoy the benefit unmolested; (b) it slows the pace of consolidation, which means it affects the rate with which power shifts.
+When power shifts more slowly, actors have opportunities to accommodate the changes in the expected benefits from fighting without resorting to force.
 The logic can be illustrated by referring to our original model of credible commitment.
-Recall that $p{\rm H} - p{\rm L}$, the size of the power shift, was the key component of the mechanism that lead to bargaining breakdown.
+Recall that $p{\rm H}-p{\rm L}$ , the size of the power shift, was the key component of the mechanism that lead to bargaining breakdown.
 Suppose now that instead of occurring all at once, it happened more slowly and actors could negotiate after each change.
 For example, suppose they while the power shifts they have n > 1 opportunities to bargain and these are equally distributed in time.
-The rate of the power shift is then simply the amount with which the distribution power changes with each bargaining encounter: $\Delta = (p{\rm H} - p{\rm L})/n$.
-Since n > 1, the amount power shifts after each encounter is smaller than the completed power shift, which means that condition (CCP) will not hold when Δ is small enough.
+The rate of the power shift is then simply the amount with which the distribution power changes with each bargaining encounter: $\Delta = (p{\rm H} - p{\rm L})/n$ .
+Since n > 1, the amount power shifts after each encounter is smaller than the completed power shift, which means that condition (CCP) will not hold when $\triangle$ is small enough.
 In other words, power shifts slowly, actors would be able to accommodate the resulting smaller changes and avoid fighting.
 This is why scholars usually say that the commitment problem arises when there are large and rapid power shifts.